A review – where to start?

 Of course, this hasn’t been all bad!
 The industry is resilient, and despite the challenges beyond anyone’s control, many new working methods and tools have proven to be nothing but innovative.

-Industry Challenges and Opportunities
+Review of Industry Challenges and Opportunities

 Moving video feeds around the world can present a variety of challenges for content owners, whether battling a global pandemic or not.
 The world of sports, particularly, can be unpredictable at the best of times, increasing the need for a combination of flexibility and control.
 However, with changing consumer trends, technology advancements and ever-increasing prevalence of remote, cloud and IP workflows, it is clear that the scale of opportunity in our sector has never been greater.